michaelsdr/implicit-regularization-resnets-nodes/README.md

 ## Citation

-If you use this code in your research, please consider citing it.
+If you use this code in your research, please consider citing:

 @article{marion2023implicit,
   title={Implicit regularization of deep residual networks towards neural ODEs},